GBell94/Tic-Tac-Toe/README.md

 - The function to print the game board was taken from a suggestion on StackOverflow
 - The structure of the function to capture user input was adapted from a 'Tech with Tim' tutorial on YouTube
 - The structure of the function to create the computer's move was adapted from Al Sweigart's 'Invent with Python'

+### Note

+The game code is a copy from my own repository at github.com/GBell94/tic-tac-toe-2.
+Where the code has been taken or adapted from other sources, this is included in the credits section above.